adamkpk/ProgrammedInTheStars/readme_project.txt

 user can choose what kind of data he/she wants to enter:- a can enter data using calender b can enter using sun-sign
-The "Enter your birthday instead" button helps you change the input format
+The "Enter your birthday instead" button helps you change the sun-sign menu to calender format.
+The "Select your sun-sign instead" button helps you change the calender to the sun-sign menu.

 2. A dropdown menu on the left corner of the screen consists of a "about" which conveys information about the postconditions of the program.